ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

                     3. Take note of the IP Address given by your router.
                     4. Use this IP address in your Browser as the URL.

-    4. The Banner of the Web UI should tell you the firmware version flashed into your Tx module.
+    4. The Banner of the Web UI should tell you the firmware version flashed into your TX module.

         <figure markdown>
         ![Web UI Banner](../../assets/images/web-banner.png)